wovo/torsor/readme.md

 auto b = now();
 a +  b: // won't compile
 ```
-This simple benchmark function shows that the difference bewteen two
+This simple benchmark function shows that the difference between two
 moments is a duration.

 ```C++